-Signs of Morphine Abuse
+Signs Of Morphine Abuse

-It may be hard to detect morphine abuse, especially if the person abusing it has a prescription.
-However, using morphine in ways other than directed is classified as abuse and could lead to addiction.
+It may be hard to detect Morphine abuse, especially if the person abusing it has a prescription.
+However, using Morphine in ways other than directed is classified as abuse and could lead to addiction.

 - Dilated pupils